 Activities & Organizations

-Whether you want to join a student organization that relates to your career, community service, hobbies or social/environmental causes, there is a club for you here at SCC.
+Whether you want to join a student organization that relates to your career, community service, hobbies or social causes, there is a club for you here at SCC.
+All of our organizations are open to all students!
 To learn more about specific student organizations here on SCC’s campus, click on the appropriate link to contact the organization’s sponsor.

 If you see an organization you would like to join, but it is not available on your campus or at your center, contact us.
 We may be able to locate a sponsor for the organization.
 Don’t see what you’re looking for?
 You can even start your own student organization!
 Contact meghan.hacker@kctcs.edu for more information!